emrahyldrm/flappy-go/readme.md

 ## Flappy Bird on Console

-I think best way to learning a new programming language is coding, especially doing it by recoding previous projects.
+Some coding exercises when learning golang.

-So, decided to create console flappy bird game again, but this time in Go.
+Flappy bird game again, but this time in Go.

 * [**gocui**](https://github.com/jroimartin/gocui) was used for command line interfacing